 Essential Materials

-Before you start experimenting with watercolor textures, it's essential to know what materials you'll need.
+Before experimenting with watercolor textures, it is important to know the necessary materials.

-The beauty of this technique is that you don't need many supplies—just a few key items that will help you achieve the desired effects.
+The beauty of these techniques is that they require only a few key items that help achieve the desired effects.

 Choosing the Right Paper

-The first thing you'll need is good-quality watercolor paper.
-This is critical because the paper's texture will directly impact your painting's texture.
+The first requirement is good-quality watercolor paper, as the paper’s texture directly affects the painting’s final appearance.

-I recommend using cold-press paper, which has a rough surface.
-This rough texture will give you more control over the water's movement and create those gorgeous, crinkled edges in your painting.
+The artist recommends using cold-press paper, which has a rough surface.
+This texture provides greater control over water movement and helps create crinkled, expressive edges.

 Understanding Water and Its Role in Texture Formation

-- Too little water may prevent the texture from forming correctly.
+- Too little water prevents texture from forming properly.

-I aim for a glistening surface—just enough water to let the pigment move without flooding the page.
-I dab off the excess with a paper towel if I add too much.
+The artist aims for a glistening surface—just enough water to allow pigment movement without flooding the page.
+If excess water accumulates, it can be dabbed off with a paper towel.

 Using Drawing Ink for Unique Textures

-For this technique, I'm using drawing ink instead of traditional watercolor paint.
-Winsor and Newton Drawing Ink: Canary Yellow, Ultramarine
+For this technique, the artist uses drawing ink instead of traditional watercolor paint, such as Winsor & Newton Drawing Ink in Canary Yellow or Ultramarine.

-Drawing ink has a shellac base, which reacts differently with water, creating interesting edges and granulation effects.
+Drawing ink has a shellac base that reacts differently with water, creating interesting edges and granulation.

-If you love experimenting, you'll enjoy seeing how the ink spreads and forms delicate, crinkled textures.
+Artists who enjoy experimentation will appreciate how the ink spreads and forms delicate, crinkled textures.

 Step-by-Step Guide to Creating Watercolor Textures

-Start by blocking out a rectangle with water in the center of your watercolor paper.
-This is where your texture will start to form.
+Begin by blocking out a rectangle of water in the center of the watercolor paper.
+This is where the texture will form.

 Adding the First Layer of Color